-- Medication Assisted Treatment (MAT) is a benefit for opioid addiction that includes a medication approved by the U.S. Food and Drug Administration (FDA) for opioid addiction detoxification or maintenance treatment. - 2.
-For the purposes of the Outpatient Fee-for-Service Substance Use Disorder Treatment benefit, MAT is defined as the administration, acquisition, and dispensing of Methadone to the client. - Only licensed physicians, physician assistants, or nurse practitioners are eligible to administer MAT.
+Medication Assisted Treatment (MAT) is a benefit for opioid addiction that includes a medication approved by the U.S. Food and Drug Administration (FDA) for opioid addiction detoxification or maintenance treatment.

+- 2. When methadone is administered for MAT, the reimbursement for the medication's acquisition is bundled with the reimbursement for administration and dispensing under a single billing code.
+When other medications are used for MAT (e.g. Suboxone), the reimbursement for the medication is billed separately from the administration and dispensing using physician administered drug billing codes. - a.
+Only licensed physicians, physician assistants, or nurse practitioners are eligible to administer MAT.
 All providers must comply with the Office of Behavioral Health's Opioid Medication Assisted Treatment program requirements set forth at 2 C.C.R.
-502-1 21.320. - MAT is limited to one unit per date of service.
-A unit is a single dose administered to the client. - c.
+502-1 21.320. - b.
 Take-home dosing is permitted in accordance with Office of Behavioral Health rules at 2 CCR 502-1 21.320.8.
-Therefore, one unit of MAT must be reported for each date of service the client ingests the dose of methadone. - d.
+Therefore, one unit of MAT must be reported for each date of service the client ingests the dose of methadone. - c.
 If the client ingests their dose at the facility, the place of service must be reported as office.
 If the client ingests their dose at home, the place of service must be reported as home.
-Records must include documentation to substantiate claims for take-home doses. - e.
-Ongoing counseling and therapy services associated with MAT have the same respective benefit limitations as individual, family, and group therapy services listed in Sections 8.746.6.B. and 8.746.6.C.
+Records must include documentation to substantiate claims for take-home doses.